 Both Du and Zhou told Reuters that Chinese security agents had told them during interrogations that they had monitored all their emails.

-This directly implies that Cisco was involved in the final step of the customisation -- configuring its product to recognise and inspect for Falun Gong information, Marsh said in emailed comments.
+This directly implies that Cisco was involved in the final step of the customization -- configuring its product to recognize and inspect for Falun Gong information, Marsh said in emailed comments.